 - There were no modifications made to the car since you bought it.

-Call the Chester Law Group for Assistance with Your Columbia, Ohio, Car Accident
+Call the Ohio Car Accident Lawyers for Assistance with Your Columbia, Ohio, Car Accident